vernak2539/words-byvernacchia/src/content/blog/2023/12/optimising-ci-cd-caching.md

 2. Installs the necessary dependencies
 3. Creates the start command

-**Config 2** uses a base Node.js image, and:
+**Config 2** uses a base Node.js image and:

 1. Copies the `package.json` (and lockfile)
 2. Installs the necessary dependencies
 3. Copies the application code
 4. Creates the start command

-How does the slight differences in these configurations affect the outcome??
+You're probably looking at these and asking, how do the slight differences in these configurations affect the outcome??
+Or, you're a smart cookie and already know!

 Thought about it?!?

-Assuming you build a Docker image whenever application code changes, **Config 1** will never use layer caching when installing dependencies. **Config 2** will use layer caching (if you've not added any new dependencies).
+Assuming you build a Docker image whenever application code changes, **Config 1** will never use layer caching when installing dependencies, but **Config 2** will (if you've not added any new dependencies)!

 Why?!?!

-Since **Config 1** copies the application code before dependencies are installed, this means the only way the layer executing `npm ci` could be cached is if nothing in the application code changed.
-Since you build a Docker image when application code changes, this will never happen.
+**Config 1** copies the application code before dependencies are installed.
+Because of this, the only way the layer executing "`npm ci`" would be cached is if nothing in the application code changed.
+Since a Docker image is built when application code changes, this will never happen.

-Since **Config 2** installs dependencies prior to copying the application code, Docker will be able to cache this layer.
+**Config 2** installs dependencies prior to copying the application code, allowing Docker to use its cool caching!
-If new dependencies are installed, it will not use a cache layer, but rather run the command and output a cache for the next build.
+If new dependencies are installed no caching will be used, rather Docker will run the command and output a cached layer for the next build.

 Pretty cool right?!!?